Notable Historic Events

 French constitution.
 He

 becomes nothing but a figurehead.
 He is not happy with that role,

-and when it is found the has been talking with Austria and other foreign
+and when it is found that he has been talking with Austria and other foreign

 governments he is brought to trial on charges of conspiracy.